iceberg12/Udacity_selfDrivingCarP10/README.md

 #### Polynomial Fitting and MPC Preprocessing

+I used the waypoints identified on the target trajectory to fit a 3rd-order polynomial (adapted from https://github.com/JuliaMath/Polynomials.jl/blob/master/src/Polynomials.jl#L676-L716) and use this smoothed fitting as the target for the MPC solver.

 #### Weights in Performance Cost

 1. To reduce tracking error, increase weights for x, y sum-of-square errors.